The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [I.13] Potom přišel ordonanc a přinesl paket, ve kterém se polnímu kurátovi oznamuje, že zítra bude při zaopatřování v nemocnici přítomno Sdružení šlechtičen pro náboženskou výchovu vojáků.

-U Křížků is mentioned once because Švejk went here to steal a bell for the journey to give the last rites.
+is mentioned once because Švejk went here to steal a bell for the journey to give the last rites.
 It is also stated that it is a roadside inn and that Švejk was back in half an hour.

 Background

-The place that best fit these criteria is no doubt the pub of František Kříčka which in the address book of 1910 is listed as Královská třída 110.
+The place that best fits these criteria is no doubt the pub of František Kříčka which in the address book of 1910 is listed as Královská třída 110.
 This is both on a main road and well within walking distance from Feldkurat Katz's flat.
-Named after the owners(s) it would have been called U Kříčky/U Kříčků, but this type of minor error is far from uncommon in The Good Soldier Švejk.
+Named after the owner(s), it would have been called U Kříčky/U Kříčků, but this type of minor error is far from uncommon in The Good Soldier Švejk.

 Quote(s) from the novel